neam/dna-project-base-12-factor-app-boilerplate/dna/tests/README.md

 Step into the path of this README:

     cd dna/tests

-To run all db-agnostic tests in sequence:

     # We use two levels of bash processes in order to cope for failures when sourcing the test preparation script
     bash

-    source _before-test.sh
+To run all db-agnostic tests in sequence:

+    . bashrc/before-test.sh
-    time ./_test-db-agnostic.sh
+    time bin/test-db-agnostic.sh

 It will default to `COVERAGE=full`.
-To override, set the COVERAGE env var before running the script, for instance:
+To override, set the COVERAGE env var and re-source bashrc/before-test.sh before running the script, for instance:

-    bash
     export COVERAGE=basic
-    source _before-test.sh
+    . bashrc/before-test.sh
-    time ./_test-db-agnostic.sh
+    time bin/test-db-agnostic.sh

-To run the db-dependent tests (takes 2-3min currently to set-up and tear down the db contents):
+To run the db-dependent tests (takes 1-2min currently to set-up and tear down the db contents):

-    time ./_test-db-dependent.sh
+    time bin/test-db-dependent.sh

 It is also possible to run the tests without resetting the database between each run (`_test-db-dependent.sh` must however first have been run without the skip-flag so that the db is set up properly):

-    time ./_test-db-dependent.sh --skip-reset-db
+    time bin/test-db-dependent.sh --skip-reset-db

-Note that this is merely used in some cases during test development and is not expected to result in all tests passing.
+Note that this is merely used in some cases during test development and is not expected to result in all tests passing, since views and routines are not reset.